-The Support Office has developed a Success Story Kit in order to help Intermediary Organisations write about their successful exchanges.
+The Support Office has developed a Success Story Kit in order to help Intermediary Organisations create their successful exchanges.
 The kit contains the following documents:

-- Guidelines on how to write an appealing success story; - A press release template to outline the success story: - Tips and tricks on how to maximise the promotional value of the successful relationship (e.g. advertising a story to journalists, using 'ambassadors' at events, etc.).
+- Guidelines on how to create an appealing success story; - A press release template to outline the success story; - Guidelines for success stories in video format; - Tips and tricks on how to maximise the promotional value of the successful relationship (e.g. advertising a story to journalists, using 'ambassadors' at events, etc.).

-The Success Story Kit is available on the intranet, under the section 'Document Library'27.
+The Success Story Kit is available on the intranet, under the section 'Document Library'29.